-Some of the worlds most virulent infections are also highly sensitive to climate: temperature, precipitation and humidity have a strong influence on the life-cycles of the vectors and the infectious agents they carry and influence the transmission of water and foodborne diseases.^b
+Some of the worlds most virulent infections are also highly sensitive to climate: temperature, precipitation and humidity have a strong influence on the life-cycles of the vectors and the infectious agents they carry and influence the transmission of water and foodborne diseases.b

 Socioeconomic development and health interventions are driving down burdens of several infectious diseases, and these projections assume that this will continue.
-However, climate conditions are projected to become significantly more favourable for transmission, slowing progress in reducing burdens, and increasing the populations at risk if control measures are not maintained or strengthened.^c
+However, climate conditions are projected to become significantly more favourable for transmission, slowing progress in reducing burdens, and increasing the populations at risk if control measures are not maintained or strengthened.

-Under a high emissions scenario, the mean relative vectorial capacity for dengue fever transmision is projected to increase to about 0.66 from the baseline period of about 0.57.
-If global emissions decline rapidly the mean relative vectorial capacity for dengue transmission could be limited to about 0.62 towards 2070.
+Under a high emissions scenario, the mean relative vectorial capacity for dengue fever transmision is projected to increase from about 0.75 during the the baseline period, to 0.80 towards 2070.
+If emissions decrease rapidly the mean relative vectorial capacity for dengue fever transmision is projected to reach approximately 0.78, remaining only slightly closer to the baseline value.

-Source: Rocklöv, J., Quam, M. et al., 2015.d
+Source: Rocklöv, J., Quam, M. et al., 2015^d

-- a World Resources Institute, http://www.wri.org.
-Aqueduct Global Flood Analyzer.
-Assumes continued current socioeconomic trends (SSP2) and a 25-year flood protection. - b Atlas of Health and Climate, World Health Organization and World Meteorological Organization, 2012. c Quantitative risk assessment of the effects of climate change on selected causes of death, 2030s and 2050s.
-Geneva: World Health Organization, 2014. - d Country-level analysis, completed in 2015, was based on health models outlined in the Quantitative risk assessment of the effects of climate change on selected causes of death, 2030s and 2050s.
+- World Resources Institute, Aqueduct Flood Analyser; Assumes continued current socio-economic development trends (SSP2) and a 10-year flood plan. - Atlas of Health and Climate, World Health Organization and World Meteorological Organization, 2012.

+Quantitative risk assessment of the effects of climate change on selected causes of death, 2030s and 2050s.
+Geneva: World Health Organization, 2014. - Country-level analysis, completed in 2015, was based on health models outlined in the Quantitative risk assessment of the effects of climate change on selected causes of death, 2030s and 2050s.
 Geneva: World Health Organization, 2014.
-The mean of impact estimates for three global climate models are presented.
-Models assume continued socioeconomic trends (SSP2 or comparable).